kivervinicius/nightmare-examples/docs/common-pitfalls/async-operations-loops.md

 console.dir(results)
 ```

 This has the same problems as before: Nightmare is executing multiple queues against the same instance.
 The above has a new wrinkle in that there could be an arbitrary nummber of URLs to go to.
-The results will likely be empty as none of the Nightmare chains have had time to finish executing yet.
+The results will likely be empty as none of the Nightmare chains have had time to finish executing.

 ### Vanilla JS
 A variable number of queues can be solved through `Array.reduce`.
 Consider: